Protecting your designs

 The difference between Designs and Trade Marks?

-Designs generally refer to the visual and aesthetic aspects of a product intended to make it visually appealing and attractive to consumers, with protection covering the product’s appearance rather than functionality.
-Designs offer temporary protection, requiring renewal for extended coverage.
-Trademarks, on the other hand distinguish a brand’s goods or services, aiming to protect brand identity and prevent consumer confusion by associating specific symbols or names with a particular source.
-Tade marks can last indefinitely when actively maintained.
+Registered and Unregistered Designs protect the visual and aesthetic aspects of a product intended to make it visually appealing and attractive to consumers, with protection covering the product’s appearance rather than functionality.
+Designs offer temporary protection, with a fixed, maximum term.

 Latest news and insights